yvesHakizimana/Pixel-play/README.md

-Here is a sample `README.md` file for your project:

----

 # Pixel Play

 Pixel Play is a web application that allows users to browse and explore video games using data from the [RAWG.io](https://rawg.io/) API.
 It features a dynamic user interface built with React and Chakra UI, and it leverages various modern technologies to provide a smooth experience when fetching, displaying, and searching for games.